 The cost of repaving damaged asphalt is increasing by the day, which means any dollar spent on maintaining your pavement is akin to saving money in the long run.

 Newly paved asphalt is both eye-catching and durable.
-However, all pavements begin to deteriorate from day one.
+However, all pavement begins to deteriorate from day one.
 Weather conditions in Dallas, Texas, as well as traffic, water penetration, and daily wear and tear damage your parking lot over time.

 Without proper maintenance, surface degradation will happen faster.
 Your pavement may last 15 to 20 years without any maintenance, but it will be full of large cracks and potholes, especially in the later years.